UCLOrengoGroup/genome3d-openapi-client/README.md

 $ cd genome3d-openapi-client
 ```

-See [Troubleshooting](#troubleshooting) if there are problems with any of the following commands
+See [Troubleshooting](#troubleshooting) if there are problems with any of the following.

 ## Usage